hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 **Domain management** - The HP Helion OpenStack Identity Service allows administrators to create tenants, users, and groups within a domain and assign roles to users and groups.

+**Multi-Domain Support** The HP Helion OpenStack identity service allows administrators to create multiple [domains](#domain), which allow for the isolation of projects and users.
+Users, groups, and projects can be assigned to a specific domain, but might not have rights in other domains.
+Domain admins manage resources in their own domains.

 ## Key Components

 The Identity service primarily works on the following key concepts: